10 Most Commonly Used Statistical Functions in Excel (Updated 2023)

 - Discount %

-In the course of this article, we will be answering these questions:
+In the course of this article, we will be answering the following questions using various Excel functions:

 - How many items are at a discount?